Spend less on your least favourite car costs: gas and car insurance

 Save money on your auto insurance

 While saving money at the pumps is something you can do every week, the following tips will ensure you have the tools needed to maximize your insurance savings too.

 Select a higher insurance deductible

 Policyholders with deductibles set to $500 could save up to 5 per cent by raising them to $1,000.
 Keep it affordable though because this is how much you'll have to cover should you need to submit a claim.

 Don't pay for optional coverage you do not need

 Review your policy to see if there are optional coverages or features included in your current policy that you may not need.
 For example, if you drive an older car you may no longer want collision coverage, comprehensive coverage, or both.

 Consider the cost of paying monthly

 OK, this last one is obvious but true.
-Driver's with no accidents or tickets almost always pay less for their auto insurance coverage.
-Your driving record is a key factor in determining your insurance rate.
-Tickets and at-fault accidents affect your insurance rates for years.
+Drivers with no accidents or tickets almost always pay less for their auto insurance coverage.
+Your driving record is one of the key factors in determining your insurance rate and tickets and at-fault accidents can affect your insurance rate for years.
 With a less than perfect driving record, you can find yourself paying much higher insurance premiums.